How Great Hires Transform Organizations: Rapid Turnaround Lessons Learned – Part 2

 Recruitment FrictionRequired a multi‑stakeholder pitch involving lifestyle, league vision, and commercial partners.Required a compelling “sleeping giant” vision and willingness to give him wide authority over roster and culture.They must be convinced that the platform matches their ambition.

-System / ApproachHis presence and relationships attracted elite teammates (e.g., Busquets, Alba) to MLS on comparatively modest deals.Emphasizes “production over potential,” targeting proven college starters via the portal, many from JMU, who fit his system.They do not just add talent — they create systems that amplify talent.
+System / ApproachHis presence and relationships attracted elite teammates (e.g., Busquets, Alba) to MLS on comparatively modest deals.Emphasizes “production over potential,” targeting proven college starters via the portal, many from JMU, who fit his system.Purpose: Transform North American soccer; Legacy: World Cup champion, mentoring next generation; Autonomy: Play his way

 Domino EffectMessi → other stars → surge in followers and sponsors → dramatic rise in club visibility and revenue.Cignetti → wave of JMU transfers and staff → winning seasons → alumni/NIL activation → stronger recruits and transfers.One addition unlocks resources, which attract more talent, which unlocks more resources.